-Both the Respondent and the Complainant will be notified simultaneously, in writing, of the decision once the written outcome has been submitted to the Case Manager by the Title IX Decision Panel or University Conduct Hearing.
+Both the Respondent and the Complainant will be notified simultaneously, in writing, of the decision once the written outcome has been submitted to the Case Manager by the hearing authority.
 Both the Respondent and the Complainant will also be notified, in writing, of the appeal procedure, of any change to the decision that occurs prior to the time that the decision becomes final, and when the decision becomes final.
 If suspension or expulsion is either assigned or was within range for the charges, both the Complainant and the Respondent will have the opportunity to file an appeal.
 At the conclusion of any appeal process, both the Complainant and the Respondent will be notified simultaneously, in writing, of the final outcome.

-Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against students
+Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against students stalking, the University may impose the following sanctions or protective measures:

-Following a final determination of an institutional procedure regarding domestic violence, dating violence, sexual assault or stalking, the University may impose the following sanctions or protective measures:
+Following a final determination of an institutional procedure regarding domestic violence, dating violence, sexual assault or